What is history?

 Different universities have different requirements, so do check the pages of universities you are thinking of applying to.

-If you’re aiming high, say Oxbridge in the UK, you will have to get top marks: three As, above 38 points in the IB, at least 85% in the European Baccalaureate or 1,470 SAT points.
+If you’re aiming high, say Oxbridge in the UK, you will have to get top marks: three As, above 38 points in the IB, at least 85 per cent in the European Baccalaureate or 1,470 SAT points.

 If you are applying to study history in a different country than your country of origin, you will very probably have to pass an additional language test to prove a high proficiency in that language.